ARM-software/arm-trusted-firmware/docs/porting-guide.md

     NS_BL2U image identifier, used by BL1 to fetch an image descriptor corresponding to NS_BL2U.

+For the the Firmware update capability of TRUSTED BOARD BOOT, the following macros may also be defined:

+*   **#define : PLAT_FWU_MAX_SIMULTANEOUS_IMAGES**

+    Total number of images that can be loaded simultaneously.
+If the platform doesn't specify any value, it defaults to 10.

 If a SCP_BL2 image is supported by the platform, the following constants must also be defined: